+We grant RSUs and PSUs to employees pursuant to our LTIP and CSUP.
+Each vested RSU and PSU generally entitles the holder to receive one SVS.
+See note 2(l).
+We amortize the grant date fair value of RSUs and PSUs to expense over the vesting period.
 The grant date fair value of RSUs is based on the market value of our SVS at the time of grant.
 With respect to PSUs, employees are granted a target number of PSUs (set forth for the years indicated in the table below).
-The number of PSUs that will actually vest will vary from 0% to 200% of the target amount granted based on the level of achievement of the relevant performance conditions.
-PSUs (representing in each case 100% of target) are primarily granted in the first quarter of each year.
-PSUs granted in 2020, 2021 and 2022 vested or will vest based on the level of achievement of a pre-determined non-market performance measurement in the final year of the three-year performance period, subject to modification by each of a separate pre-determined non-market financial target and our relative TSR performance over the three-year vesting period.
-See note 2(l).
-The grant date fair value of the TSR modifier is based on a Monte Carlo simulation model and a premium of 116% for 2022 (2021 - 109%; 2020 - 112%).
-The grant date fair value of the non-TSR-based performance measurement and modifier is based on the market value of our SVS at the time of grant and is subject to adjustment to reflect changes in the estimated level of achievement related to the applicable performance condition.
+The number of PSUs that will actually vest will vary from 0% to 200% of the target amount granted based on the level of achievement of the relevant performance conditions, including: (i) for 2021 and 2022 grants, a pre-determined non-market performance measurement and a relative TSR modifier; and (ii) commencing in 2023, a different pre-determined non-market performance measurement and a relative TSR modifier (described in note 2(l)).
+The grant date fair value of the TSR modifier was based on a Monte Carlo simulation model and a premium of 118% for 2023 (2022 - 116%; 2021 - 109%).
+The grant date fair value of the non-TSR-based performance measurement and modifier (where applicable) was based on the market value of our SVS at the time of grant and is subject to adjustment to reflect changes in the estimated level of achievement related to the applicable performance condition.
 Vested awards were settled with SVS purchased in the open market by a broker, or issued from treasury.